julienbordet/DocxTemplate/README.md

 In `template/`, adapt the model file, while being careful to change its name to reflect the year (for instance, in 2023 it should end by `2022-2023.docx`).

 ## Edit raises and bonus
-Copy `template/Augmentation Primes 2021-2022.xlsx` into `target/2022` (while changing the year in both in name of the Excel file and the directory, to be coherent with the `year` variable above.
+Copy `template/Augmentation Primes 2022-2023.xlsx` into `target/2023` (while changing the year in both in name of the Excel file and the directory, to be coherent with the `year` variable above.

-Edit the new `template/Augmentation Primes 2021-2022.xlsx` file while respecting the column.
+Edit the new `template/Augmentation Primes 2022-2023.xlsx` file while respecting the column titles.

-Warning : raise value should be *integers*.
+**Warning** : `raise` values should be *integers*.